MGC Challenge

 Include residents, local business owners, and other stakeholders to provide valuable context and insight when implementing municipal and community sustainability actions.

-5. Establish an external sustainability team (or broaden the original internal sustainability team) to include participation from community members, especially underserved and/or traditionally marginalized residents, who will identify and make recommendations on actions the municipality and community can take to reduce environmental impacts and improve overall sustainability.
+5. Establish an external sustainability team (or broaden the original internal sustainability team) to include participation from community members, especially underserved and/or traditionally marginalized residents, who will identify and make recommendations on actions the municipality/county and community can take to reduce environmental impacts and improve overall sustainability.

 Integrate Equity into Community Sustainability